leon4rd/test/README.md

-## Did you hear the one about the giant pickle?
-He was kind of a big dill.
+## What did the digital clock say to the grandfather clock?
+Look, no hands!